matthewsouther/osoberry/src/camps.md

 **Location:** Osoberry School 4433 E Burnside St. Portland

 Space is limited!
-We have an enrollment cap of seven kids per week.
+We have an enrollment cap of six kids per week.

 **Themes by week:**